 - shortness of breath after exercise

 - colds that migrate to your chest or don't go away for 10 days or more, leading to an asthma flare up waking up at night with shortness of breath

 Common asthma triggers include the following:

-certain medications, such as aspirin and other nonsteroidal anti-inflammatories, and beta blockers in certain people with asthma
+- certain medications, such as aspirin and other nonsteroidal anti-inflammatories and beta blockers in certain people with asthma

-- irritants (tobacco smoke and some scented products and chemicals)
+- irritants (tobacco smoke, some scented products and chemicals)

 - food allergies